And this commandment we have from Him, that the one who loves God should love his brother also.1 John 4:21(NASB)

 Love is a theme that threads its way through all the writing of John, but it is in the later chapters of his first epistle that he brings the important theme of divine 'love' to the very forefront of our attention: "God IS love," John reminds us, and He manifested that love towards us in the Person and work of the Lord Jesus Christ.

 Yes! the love of God is indeed patient and kind, as Paul pointed out in first Corinthians: "It is not jealous, boastful, arrogant, or self-seeking."
 Christlike love does not act unbecomingly or selfishly and isn't easily provoked.
 Love does not take into account wrongs that have been suffered, nor does it celebrate unrighteousness.
-Rather, it rejoices in the truth and "bears all things, believes all things, hopes all things, endures all things," and never ever fails.
+Rather, it rejoices in the truth: "Bears all things, believes all things, hopes all things, endures all things," and never ever fails.

 Love comes from God, is given to us by the Holy Spirit of God, is manifested in the Person and work of the Son of God, and as His blood-bought children we are to "love our brother also."
 John's argument is that IF God so loved us, should we not also love one another?
 But this is impossible in our own human capacity.

 Loving others as Christ loved us, is not something that we can do in our own fallen, fleshly strength.
 However, as John clearly explains, God indwells and abides in the heart of those that are saved and abide in Him.
 He abides in all who are walking in spirit and truth.
 He works in the lives of those who are living by faith and not by sight, and His love is perfected in the lives of those that are growing in grace and in a knowledge of the Lord Jesus Christ.